 “Maybe he should go and find a Jamaican woman,” Amara said.
 Her husband had left her for a Jamaican woman, with whom it turned out he had a secret four-year-old child, and she somehow managed to veer every conversation towards the subject of Jamaicans.”

 I’m a sucker for books full of eccentric and subtle quips on life, so Americanah fell prey to my immediate affection.
 However, this is also where my later issues with the book stem from since I came to depend on those familiar, detailed intimacies on everyday life to propel the book forward more than the actual storyline.
 My mind was on a never-ending wait for more noteworthy remarks to drop, instead of caring for any actual development in the plot.

-It was also a bit of a bummer to learn that the most important person in Ifemelu’s life could not have made me feel number.
+It was also a bit of a bummer to learn that the most important person in Ifemelu’s life could not have made me feel more numb.
 Sitting through whole chapters from Obinze’s viewpoint left those parts of the book marred for me, as a result.
-His later persona, lacking that quiet strength that made up the arc of his youth, didn’t work in his favor, as well.
+His grown persona, lacking that quiet strength that made up the arc of his youth, didn’t work in his favor, as well.

-It’s the stark contrast between the joy and quickness Ifem’s chapters provided with them, in comparison to the snail-paced reading I experienced with Obinze that staggered me.
+It’s the stark contrast between the joy and quickness Ifem’s chapters provided, in comparison to the snail-paced reading I experienced with Obinze that staggered me.

 There’s also a comment in here that rubbed me the wrong way, regarding antisemitism:

 “Don’t say it’s just like antisemitism.
 It’s not.
 In the hatred of Jews, there is also the possibility of envy—they are so clever, these Jews, they control everything, these Jews—and one must concede that a certain respect, however grudging, accompanies envy.”